parvinshaik/Venue-Booking-and-Management-System/README.md

 # 🎪 VenueHub – Venue Booking & Management System

-**VenueHub** is a full-stack web application built using the **MERN** stack (MongoDB, Express.js, React, Node.js) that streamlines the booking and management of venues such as auditoriums, seminar halls, and classrooms — especially for educational institutions.
+**VenueHub** is a full-stack web application built using the **MERN** stack (MongoDB, Express.js, React, Node.js) that streamlines the booking and management of venues such as auditoriums, seminar halls, and classrooms,Playgrounds, — especially for educational institutions.

 It features a structured and transparent **multi-level approval workflow** involving Event Coordinators, Heads of Departments (HODs), and Principals.
 The platform also automates communication and generates official documents to simplify event organization.